ofrost617/CV/README.md

 A full-stack developer in training with an ever curious mind and a passion for problem solving.

 After completing a BSc in Biomedical Sciences, I moved into the world of construction, where following a 6 month internship, I became the Skills and Employment manager for a large London Transport project.
-This challenging and varied role allowed me to learn and develop ... and the level of responsiblity I undertook gave me the opportunity to adapt to new situations outside of my comfort zone at every turn.
+This challenging and varied role allowed me to learn and develop rapidly and the level of responsiblity I undertook gave me the opportunity to adapt to new situations outside of my comfort zone at every turn.

 I gained so much from this role, but due to a lack of development opportunities and a yearning to get back to my scientific roots, I was drawn to the world of software development, and subsequently Makers Academy.